ChicoSystems/ImgurDL/README.md

 ### Getting started

-To Use the app you can download the jar here:
+To Use the app on Windows, Linux or Mac you can download the jar here:

 Jar download: http://sourceforge.net/projects/imgurdl/

-## Setup
+## Contributing to Loadur

+It's easy to contribute to loadur.

-You need a few things to run this:
+You need a few things to be able to contribute to loadur:
+1. Git
-1. Java
+2. Java
-2. Eclipse
+3. Eclipse

+If you already have these programs ready to use you can skip the next section.

+### Installing Development Tools (WINDOWS)
+Whether you have Linux or Windows it's pretty easy to install the tools you need to contribute to Loadur.

+#### Git

 ## Running it